Promoting financial integration and financial stability

 As the central bank for Europe’s single currency, the euro, we have two main tasks.
 First, we aim for stable prices in the euro area.
 We do this by setting the short-term interest rate and by working closely with the national central banks of countries that have adopted the euro.
 Stable prices are important for people and businesses to feel secure in making plans to invest for the future.
 Second, we supervise banks in the euro area.
 We do this by working together with national supervisors to review how banks conduct their activities and ensure rules are applied in the same way across Europe.
 This makes the banking sector more stable and trustworthy for people and companies.

-Traineeship in Finance
+Traineeship in Purchasing Team

 What we offer

 If you join the ECB, you will be actively fostering and supporting the safety and soundness of Europe’s economy, contributing to decisions that affect the lives of more than 330 million people.
 You will be working in a dynamic multicultural environment, with colleagues from across Europe.

 We value our employees, and you will have many opportunities to develop your personal and professional skills throughout your career.
 Take a look at what we have to offer: working at the ECB means much more than just an attractive salary.